danialmd81/.vscode-task-files/README.md

 ### Multifile C Task

 To set up tasks and launch configurations for a multifile C project, copy the `tasks.json` and `launch.json` files from the `Multifile C Task` directory to your project's `.vscode` directory.
+The multifile tasks will compile all `.c` files in the directory.

 ### Multifile C++ Task

 To set up tasks and launch configurations for a multifile C++ project, copy the `tasks.json` and `launch.json` files from the `Multifile C++ Task` directory to your project's `.vscode` directory.
+The multifile tasks will compile all `.cpp` files in the directory.

 ### Singlefile C Task